-A painter and cinematographer, Claire was born in 1969, in Paris.
+Claire, visual artist, was born in 1969 in Paris.

 Ever since she was a little girl, Claire, said she would live several lives in one.
 True to her word, she explored many different paths before placing her art practice at the centre of her life.